 Kids are unpredictable – like many of the Fringe shows I saw last year really.
 As much as I have fought it, I am ready to admit that I am at a stage in my life, with kids, where PLANNING is king.
-Attending events is no exception, so here is my guide to surviving a day at Adelaide Fringe with little people (children not midgets).
+Attending events is no exception, so here is my guide to surviving a day at Adelaide Fringe with kids.

 Sort your transport or parking in advance.
 Weekends get particularly busy and opening night 15th Feb will also see some road closures around War Memorial Drive.
 Pre booking city car parks is about the smartest invention since the Rubik’s Cube.
 Of course you can bus, train, tram, uber and taxi.
 Or ride a bike – but preferably a hipster bike – because FRINGE.